Installing Avi Vantage in OpenShift/Kubernetes

 - Check “Cluster user overlay SDN” for overlay-based networking for the cluster, such as OpenShift(ovs), Nuage, Flannel and Weave.
 Uncheck for routed containers.

 - Keep ‘Proxy Service Placement Subnet’ same as ‘Avi Bridge Subnet’ in previous tab (default is 172.18.0.1/16).

 - If kube-proxy is disabled, check the “Use Cluster IP of service as VIP for East/West”.
 If kube-proxy is enabled, uncheck “Use Cluster IP of service as VIP for East/West”.
-This KB describes how kube-proxy can be disabled.

 - Click Save.